1954 Guatemalan coup d'état: Guatemalan response

 The Árbenz government also pursued diplomatic means to try to end the invasion.
 It sought support from El Salvador and Mexico; Mexico declined to get involved, and the Salvadoran government merely reported the Guatemalan effort to Peurifoy. Árbenz's largest diplomatic initiative was in taking the issue to the United Nations Security Council.
 On 18 June the Guatemalan foreign minister petitioned the council to "take measures necessary ... to put a stop to the aggression", which he said Nicaragua and Honduras were responsible for, along with "certain foreign monopolies which have been affected by the progressive policy of my government".
 The Security Council looked at Guatemala's complaint at an emergency session on 20 June.
 The debate was lengthy and heated, with Nicaragua and Honduras denying any wrongdoing, and the U.S. stating that Eisenhower's role as a general in World War II demonstrated that he was against imperialism.
 The Soviet Union was the only country to support Guatemala.
 When the U.S. and its allies proposed referring the matter to the Organization of American States, the Soviet Union vetoed the proposal.
-Guatemala continued to press for a Security Council investigation; the proposal received the support of Britain and France, but on 24 June it was vetoed by the U.S., the first time it did so against its allies.
-The U.S. accompanied this with threats to the foreign offices of both countries that the U.S. would stop supporting their other initiatives.
+Guatemala continued to press for a Security Council investigation and a meeting of the Security Council was called for on 25 June.
+On 24 June, Eisenhower and Dulles met with British Prime Minister Winston Churchill and Foreign Secretary Anthony Eden, who were visiting the White House for another matter.
+They spoke with the British representatives, warning them that if they did not withdraw their support for the UN inquiry, the U.S. would not support Great Britain on issues important to them, such as the Suez Canal.
+They echoed this sentiment to the French, but for their interests in Cyprus and Indochina.
+During the vote, Britain and France abstained, defeating the resolution for an investigation.
 UN Secretary General Dag Hammarskjöld called the U.S. position "the most serious blow so far aimed at the [United Nations]".
 A fact-finding mission was set up by the Inter-American Peace Committee; Washington used its influence to delay the entry of the committee until the coup was complete and a military dictatorship installed.